JerritJaison/KNN-algorithm-from-scratch/README.md

 -  **Support for classification and regression tasks**
 -  **Easy to use and understand implementation**

-Also i have included KNN from scikit-learn for comaprison
+-  Also I have included KNN from scikit-learn for comparison